ermongroup/cs228-notes/inference/map/index.md

 Marginal inference can also be seen as computing and summing all assignments to the model, one of which is the MAP assignment.
 If we replace summation with maximization, we can also find the assignment with the highest probability; however, there exist more efficient methods than this sort of enumeration-based approach.

 Note, however, that MAP inference is still not an easy problem in the general case.
-The above optimization objective includes many intractable problems as special cases, e.g. 3-sat.
+The above optimization objective includes many intractable problems as special cases, e.g., 3-sat.
 We may reduce 3-sat to MAP inference by constructing for each clause $$ c = (x \lor y \lor \neg z)$$ a factor $$\theta_c (x, y, z)$$ that equals one if $$x, y, z$$ satisfy clause $$c$$, and $$\theta_c (x, y, z) = 0$$ otherwise.
 Then, the 3-sat instance is satisfiable if and only if the value of the MAP assignment equals the number of clauses{% include sidenote.html id="note-nphard" note="We may also use a similar construction to prove that marginal inference is NP-hard.
 The high-level idea is to add an additional variable $$X$$ that equals $$1$$ when all the clauses are satisfied, and zero otherwise.
 Its marginal probability will be greater than zero iff the 3-sat instance is satisfiable." %}.

 Nonetheless, we will see that the MAP problem is easier than general inference, in the sense that there are some models in which MAP inference can be solved in polynomial time, while general inference is NP-hard.